Thursday, 15th December 2022 at 12 pm GMT; Duration 1 hour

 Abstract:

+The use of ionising radiation in medicine is steadily increasing, with clear benefits for population health through improved diagnostic and therapeutic technologies, but it also raises issues in the radiation protection of patients and medical workers.
 There is accumulating evidence from epidemiological studies for increased risk of some non-cancer effects following exposure to ionising radiation at low to moderate doses, in particular for circulatory diseases, lens opacities or neurological effects, that may take decades to manifest and present clinically.
 But there are still uncertainties related to the risks of late-developing non-cancer diseases and effects of radiation exposure.
+This webinar will provide an overview of recent epidemiological results and ongoing research in the era of non-cancer diseases related to ionising radiation exposure, with a special emphasis on medical application of radiation.

 Speakers: Werner Ruehm, Dominique Laurier, and Richard Wakeford